Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Conclusions

 Future research will concern numerical simulations of our models, suitably extended to include an underlying social structure (described for example through a graphon \cite{3}), that could allow us to consider the formation of clusters within the population and to identify the most socially active groups \cite{1}.

 \textbf{Acknowledgments.} The authors are members and acknowledge the support of {\it Gruppo Nazionale di Fisica Matematica} (GNFM) of {\it Istituto Nazionale di Alta Matematica} (INdAM).
-AB acknowledges the support from the European Union’s Horizon Europe research and innovation programme, under the Marie Skłodowska-Curie grant agreement No. 101110920 (project MesoCroMo, ``A Mesoscopic approach to Cross-diffusion Modelling in population dynamics'').
-JB acknowledges the support of the University of Parma through the action Bando di Ateneo 2022 per la ricerca, cofunded by MUR-Italian Ministry of Universities and Research - D.M.
+AB acknowledges the support of the European Union’s Horizon Europe research and innovation programme, under the Marie Skłodowska-Curie grant agreement No. 101110920, project MesoCroMo (A Mesoscopic approach to Cross-diffusion Modelling in population dynamics).
+AB also acknowledges the support of the INdAM--GNFM project CUP E5324001950001 (Multi-species non-Maxwellian Fokker--Planck models inferred from local non-equilibrium distributions).
+JB acknowledges the support of the University of Parma through the action \textit{Bando di Ateneo 2022 per la ricerca}, co-funded by MUR-Italian Ministry of University and Research - D.M.
 737/2021 - PNR - PNRR - NextGenerationEU (project ``Collective and Self-Organised Dynamics: Kinetic and Network Approaches'').
-JB also thanks the support of the project PRIN 2022 PNRR ``Mathematical Modelling for a Sustainable Circular Economy in Ecosystems'' (project code P2022PSMT7, CUP D53D23018960001) funded by the European Union - NextGenerationEU, PNRR-M4C2-I 1.1, and by MUR-Italian Ministry of Universities and Research.
+JB also thanks the support of the project PRIN 2022 PNRR ``Mathematical Modelling for a Sustainable Circular Economy in Ecosystems'' (project code P2022PSMT7, CUP D53D23018960001) funded by the European Union - NextGenerationEU, PNRR-M4C2-I 1.1, and by MUR-Italian Ministry of University and Research.

+\textbf{Disclaimer.} Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or of the European Research Executive Agency (REA).
+Neither the European Union nor the granting authority can be held responsible for them.

+\textbf{Funding.} This research has been supported by the European Union’s Horizon Europe research and innovation programme (project ``MesoCroMo – A Mesoscopic approach to Cross-diffusion Modelling in population dynamics'', Marie Skłodowska-Curie grant agreement No. 101110920), by INdAM--GNFM (project ``Multi-species non-Maxwellian Fokker--Planck models inferred from local non-equilibrium distributions'', CUP E5324001950001), by the European Union - NextGenerationEU and by the MUR-Italian Ministry of University and Research (project “Collective and Self-Organised Dynamics: Kinetic and Network Approaches”, action “Bando di Ateneo 2022 per la ricerca” D.M.
+737/2021 - PNR - PNRR, and project “Mathematical Modelling for a Sustainable Circular Economy in Ecosystems”, PRIN 2022 PNRR, code P2022PSMT7, CUP D53D23018960001).

 \parindent{0pt}